Trial of Sheikh Hasina

-Verdict of the trial being telecast live at the Teacher-Student Centre, University of Dhaka.

-The Chief Prosecutor vs. Sheikh Hasina & Others was a case before the International Crimes Tribunal-I, Bangladesh, charging former prime minister Sheikh Hasina, former Home Minister Asaduzzaman Khan Kamal, and former Inspector General of Police Chowdhury Abdullah Al-Mamun with crimes against humanity related to the government's violent suppression of student-led protests in July and August 2024.
-Hasina and Kamal, who were tried in absentia, were both convicted and sentenced to death on 17 November 2025.
+The Chief Prosecutor vs. Sheikh Hasina & Others was a case before the International Crimes Tribunal-I, Bangladesh, charging former Prime Minister Sheikh Hasina, former Home Minister Asaduzzaman Khan Kamal, and former Inspector General of Bangladesh Police Chowdhury Abdullah Al-Mamun with crimes against humanity related to the government's violent suppression of protests in July and August 2024.
+Hasina and Kamal, who were tried in absentia, were convicted on 17 November 2025 and sentenced to death.
 Mamun, who had been in police custody since September 2024, was also found guilty but received a five-year prison term after cooperating with investigators and serving as a state witness.

-The prosecution was headed by Mohammad Tajul Islam, with court-appointed attorney Amir Hossain representing the defendants tried in absentia; the proceedings were adjudicated by a three-judge panel of the tribunal.
+The charges were formally submitted in June 2025 by the prosecution, led by Mohammad Tajul Islam, while court-appointed attorney Amir Hossain represented the defendants tried in absentia.
+The proceedings were adjudicated by a three-judge panel of the tribunal.
 The charges stemmed from the state's response to the 2024 protests, which international observers and human rights organisations described as among the deadliest civilian crackdowns in Bangladesh since independence.

 Background

 Sheikh Hasina, Asaduzzaman Khan, and Chowdhury Abdullah Al-Mamun visiting injured police officers at Rajarbag Police Hospital on 28 July 2024, following the violent suppression of protesters of the July Revolution.
 All three were later named in criminal cases related to the July massacre.

 In mid‑2024, mass demonstrations led by university students demanding an end to the perceived discriminatory quota in public jobs took place across Bangladesh.
 The protests intensified across Dhaka and other major cities, and by late July, state security forces launched a violent crackdown under directives linked to Sheikh Hasina.
-According to UN investigators, up to 1,400 civilians died during the crackdown, an action that the tribunal alleges Sheikh Hasina orchestrated as the "mastermind."
+According to UN investigators, up to 1,400 civilians died during the crackdown, an action that the tribunal alleges Sheikh Hasina orchestrated as the "mastermind".

 On 5 August 2024, Sheikh Hasina was ousted from power and fled to India, triggering formal trial preparations.
 An interim government led by Muhammad Yunus was formed on 8 August 2024.
 On 14 October 2024, the interim government reconstituted the International Crimes Tribunal–1, appointing two judges of the High Court Division—Additional Judge Golam Mortuza Mozumder as the chairman and Justice Md.
-Shofiul Alam Mahmood as member—alongside retired district judge Mohitul Haque Enam Chowdhury.
+Shofiul Alam Mahmood, as a member, alongside retired district judge Mohitul Haque Enam Chowdhury.

-Crimes Tribunal issued arrest warrants in early 2025 targeting Hasina and key former officials for crimes against humanity.
+The Crimes Tribunal issued arrest warrants in early 2025 targeting Hasina and key former officials for crimes against humanity.
 On 1 June 2025, the prosecution formally filed charges against Hasina, naming her as the principal accused in the tribunal.